Lilla-Kavecsanszki/order-easy/README.md

 ## Bugs

-A few issues came up while testing the website in the meantime;
+A few issues came up while testing the application in the meantime;

 1. The encouraging message didn't work properly at some stage.
-This was an easy fix, as I realised that I was getting the wrong id from the html file, so after this was linked to the correct element.
+This was an easy fix, as

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)